Benefits of a Sliding Glass Patio Doors from Polaris And ProVia

 - Doors come with a limited lifetime warranty.

-Features of Steel or Fiberglass Swinging Patio Doors from ProVia
+Features of Vinyl, Fiberglass, Steel French or Sliding Patio Doors from ProVia

 - The fiberglass doors have reinforced skins to resist dents and dings and eliminate splintering.